ashwin-pc/material-framework/src/Readme.md

 2. Change color of button by giving it an id or class and setting its background-color & color attributes.
 3. add class full to the form to set text box, text area, select options to full form width.
 4. The form by default has no margins.
 Set a margin attribute to the form class if necessary.
-5. The framework is not yet responsive.
-Support will be added soon for it.

 #### Elements supported
 - [x] Text input with Label